FlavioAro/react-firebase-chat/README.md

-# react-firebase-chat
-A repository for the Firebase + React chat app I created.
+# A repository for the Firebase + React chat app I created.

 ### Video link showing how it works:
 https://www.youtube.com/watch?v=LCf5Sk3BSl0